brookinc/swift-linux-vagrant/README.md

 <sup><sub>(\* or three easy steps, if you include installing Vagrant and VirtualBox. 😁)</sub></sup>

 ## What Is It?
-It's an easy (albeit no-frills) way to compile and run [Swift](https://swift.org/documentation/) code on any Mac, Windows, or Linux machine, by creating a Linux "virtual machine", and installing Swift for Linux on that virtual machine.
+It's an easy (albeit no-frills) way to compile and run [Swift](https://swift.org/documentation/) code on any Mac, Windows, or Linux machine, by creating a Linux virtual machine on your computer, and then installing Swift for Linux on that virtual machine.

 ## What Do I Need To Use It?
-It should work on most modern Mac, Windows, and Linux computers.
+It should work on most modern Mac, Windows, and Linux machines.

 A good network connection is necessary during initial setup, as the installation can involve a gigabyte or two of downloading.
-Once the installation is complete, however, no internet connection is required at all for further usage.
+Once the installation is complete, however, no internet connection is required for further usage.

-You'll also need around 4GB of free hard drive space:
+You'll also need around 4GB of free hard drive space.
-- Vagrant + VirtualBox: ~300MB + ~200MB
-- Ubuntu image: ~400MB
-- Virtual machine virtual hard drive: ~2300MB
-- Swift installation: ~500MB

-If you encounter any problems installing or running on your machine, feel free to submit an issue or (even better) a pull request. :)
+If you encounter any problems installing or running, feel free to submit an issue or (even better) a pull request. 😉

 ## How Do I Use It?
 - [Vagrant](https://www.vagrantup.com/downloads.html) and [VirtualBox](https://www.virtualbox.org/wiki/Downloads) enable you to create and run virtual machines on your computer.
-If you haven't used them before, you'll need to download and install those two programs on your computer first.
+If you haven't used them before, you'll need to download and install those two programs first.
 (Like Swift itself, both are free and open-source.)
 - Once that's done, sync this repository to your machine, then navigate to the corresponding local directory in the terminal.
 - Run `vagrant up` and wait a few minutes for the setup process to complete.
 - Use `vagrant ssh` to log in to your newly-provisioned virtual machine.